NexusMutual/docs/docs/using/buy-cover.md

 ## Updating your cover info

-Open **Update Cover** from a cover you hold to reach the **Update Cover Info** panel.
+Reach the **Extra Cover Info** panel from a cover you hold, to edit your proof of loss.

 Each product defines what it asks for: covered wallet addresses with a chain selector, API keys, a validator list upload, a wallet-balances upload, or free text.
-Some products also carry a quota share or an AUM cover percentage.
+Some products also carry a quota share.

-You can edit this information while the cover is active, and until cover end plus the grace period.
-Edits stop during and after a loss event.
+You can edit it while your cover is active, including its grace period, and before any loss event.

 The information is stored privately and offchain.
 Reading it back needs a wallet signature proving you own the address.
 The [Claims Committee](/protocol/claims-assessment) reads it to validate claims.
 See the FAQ's [upfront proof of loss](/resources/faq#what-is-upfront-proof-of-loss) entry, and [File a claim](/using/file-a-claim) for what happens after a loss.